cgtrout/MSFS-PyScriptManager/Docs/Community_Addon_Guide.md

-# Virtual Printer Community Guide Addon Guide
+# Virtual Printer Community Toolbar Addon Guide

 This document will explain how to install and use the optional community addon.
-This community addon will allow printouts from the "virtual_pos_printer" script to show in a MSFS toolbar for those in VR.
+This community toolbar addon will allow printouts from the "virtual_pos_printer" script to show in a MSFS toolbar for those in VR.
 I'd only recommend this for those in VR as there are limitations to what can be done with a MSFS toolbar.

 Built in collaboration with chrisut - thank-you Chris for the assistance!